shivannis/xandr-docs-public/xandr-docs/articles/curate/user-mapping-visual-and-walk-through.md

 ---

-# Microsoft Curate - User mapping visual and Walk-Through
+# Microsoft Curate - User mapping visual and walk-through

 [User ID Mapping](user-id-mapping-with-getuid-and-mapuid.md) describes how to map your internal user IDs and Xandr user IDs so that you can pass